John GEORGES

 shrivel due to contacting dry air and temporarily suspend their

 growth.
-This bare-root growth phenomenon is known as air pruning.
+This bare-root growth phenomenon is known as air

-the use of properly shaped tray-cells and containers (small at the
+conjunction with the use of properly shaped tray-cells and

-top and gradually getting larger at the bottom) significantly
+containers (small at the top and gradually getting larger at the

-increases plant production, improves crop quality and promotes
+bottom) significantly increases plant production, improves crop

-mechanization.
-Air pruning alone without the right tray and
+quality and promotes mechanization.
+Air pruning alone without

-container will not provide these benefits.
-The system, which
+the right tray and container will not provide these benefits.

-air-pruned plants to be manually or automatically removed from the
+containers, also allows air-pruned plants to be manually or

-open tops of tray-cells and containers.
-Alternatively, in one
+automatically removed from the open tops of tray-cells and

-facilitate root air pruning.
+root air pruning.

 [0019] Japanese Publication JP2002191234A is titled, "Culturing

 Container."
-The culturing container provides a culturing container
+The culturing container provides a culturing

-operation for harvesting potatoes, root vegetables, etc., reducing
+simplifies operation for harvesting potatoes, root vegetables,

-as a member for planting device installed at high position.
-To do
+operation when using as a member for planting device installed

-this, the culturing container 10 is obtained by forming a film 12
+at high position.
+To do this, the culturing container 10 is

-made of a synthetic resin into a downwardly widened bag body
+obtained by forming a film 12 made of a synthetic resin into a

-having an opening 13 at the upper end and having the bottom 14 at
+downwardly widened bag body having an opening 13 at the upper

-the lower end.
-Because an inner diameter (r) of the opening 13 in
+diameter (r) of the opening 13 in expansion is smaller than

-expansion is smaller than minimum inner diameter R of the bottom
+minimum inner diameter R of the bottom 14, when culture soil 16

-14, when culture soil 16 is packed, the culturing container 10
+is packed, the culturing container 10 becomes nearly circular

-becomes nearly circular truncated cone-like shape and culture of
+truncated cone-like shape and culture of plants can be carried

-plants can be carried out on a culture soil part exposed to the
+out on a culture soil part exposed to the opening 13.

 [0020] Japanese Patent Application No. JP2003116358A is titled,